 In parabolic telescopes (see below) incoming EM-wave electric field oscillations induce voltage oscillations at the antenna focus, in a device called a feed.
 Radio sources are so far away the incoming signals can be assumed to be plane waves.
-At cm and mm wavelengths, parabolic collectors are usually optimal for focusing the incoming plane-waves at the focus - where the feed is placed.
+At cm and mm wavelengths, parabolic collectors are usually optimal for focusing the incoming planewaves at the focus - where the feed is placed.
+Nowadays, Paraboloids (dishes) are used at high frequencies and Dipole arrays at low frequencies - the boundary between antenna arrays and dishes is around 300 MHz.
+As technology advances, that boundary will probably shift towards higher frequencies ~ I GHz?

-Equitorial (polar) mount alt-az mount

-Radio Astronomy - 5214RAAS6Y
+alt-az mount Radio Astronomy - 5214RAAS6Y

-UNIVERSITY OF AMSTERDAM The response of a uniformly illuminated circular parabolic antenna of 25-metre diameter, at a frequency of 1 GHz.
+University of Amsterdam The response of a uniformly illuminated circular parabolic antenna of 25-metre diameter, at a frequency of 1 GHz (or imagine the telescope response if transmitting...)